Bayes Factors Based on Test Statistics and Non-Local Moment Prior Densities: Examples

+To demonstrate the application of the Bayes factors described in Table~\ref{tbl1} and the procedure for setting $(\tau^2,r)$ described in Section~\ref{sec3}, we re-analyzed an experiment from the Many Labs~3 project \citep{ManyLabs3}.

-The Many Labs 3 consortium replicated an experiment measuring the effect on response time for subjects performing the Stroop task \citep{ManyLabs3}.
+The experiment measured the effect on response time for subjects performing the Stroop task \citep{ManyLabs3}.
 This effect is among the strongest and most widely replicated effects in experimental psychology.
 The Stroop task requires subjects to identify the color of the type of printed words.
 This task takes longer when there is discordance between the type's color and the color's name.
 For example, responding { red} takes longer than { blue}.
 After preprocessing the data to account for unusually long response times and incorrect answers \citep{Greenwald2003}, the authors ``calculated the average response time for all correct responses separately for congruent and incongruent trials" and then ``replaced response latencies for trials with errors using the mean of correct responses in that condition plus 600 ms.'' They then ``recomputed the means for congruent and incongruent trials overall'' and used the difference between these two means divided by the standard deviation of all correct trials regardless of condition'' to construct paired $t$ statistics.

-Table~\ref{ttable} depicts these statistics and their associated degrees of freedom across the 20 experimental sites that replicated this experiment.
+Twenty replications of this experiment were replicated in the Many Labs experiment.
+For illustration, we begin by analyzing results from the first experimental site where the $t$ statistic was 9.38 on $83$ degrees of freedom (Table~3).

 The null hypothesis in this study is that the mean difference in response times for the congruous and incongruous conditions is 0.
-Following the analyses presented in \cite{ManyLabs3}, we assume that the $t$ statistics in Table~\ref{ttable} have standard $t$ distributions under the null hypothesis.
 Under the alternative hypothesis, we assume that the population mean difference in response times is $\mu$ and that the observational variance is $\sigma$, and let $\omega = \mu/\sigma$ denote the standardized effect size.
-Given $\omega >0$, we assume that the non-centrality parameters of the distributions of the $t$ statistics, say $\lambda_i$, are drawn independently from normal-moment distributions,
+Given $\omega >0$, we assume that the non-centrality parameters of the distributions of the $t$ statistic, $\lambda$, is drawn from a normal-moment distribution,